sense-i-co/docs/docs/TMPLTPM-001.md

 2. Click the **Search** button.

-The system will display the copied Process Model with the new Name in the list.
+The system will display the copied Process Model with the new _Process Model Name_ in the list.

 ![](../static/img/docs/TMPLTPM-001/image14.png)

-::tip
+:::tip
 An alternative Search method would be to place the cursor in the **Process Model Name** field, **right-click** the mouse and select **Paste**.

 The name you copied above will be pasted into the Process Model Name field.